- There are approximately 64,000 new thyroid cancers diagnosed in the United States annually

 - The diagnosis of papillary thyroid cancer spread to distant sites is serious and requires an interdisciplinary thyroid cancer team that is very knowledgeable about the patient and the cancer itself.

-- Distant spread of papillary thyroid cancer can make these cancers to behave quite similar to other cancers that we all fear.
+- Distant spread of papillary thyroid cancer can make these cancers behave quite similar to other cancers that we all fear.

 - The diagnosis of papillary thyroid cancer spread to distant sites significantly increases the risk of dying from this thyroid cancer.